 Time-out, also called social exclusion, is a discipline strategy that involves isolating children as punishment for inappropriate behavior.

-In time-out, a child is left alone to “think about what they did.”
-The child is not given any attention.
-Although this strategy may sound effective in that it removes a child from a challenging situation, it does nothing to prepare the child for navigating such situations in the future.
+In a time-out, a child is left alone to “think about what they did.”
+No one gives the child attention.
+Although this strategy may sound effective because it removes a child from a difficult situation, it does nothing to prepare the child for navigating difficult situations in the future.

 The trouble with time-out

 In a brain scan, the pain caused by isolation during punishment (called relational pain) can look the same as physical abuse.
 Studies focusing on the brain’s adaptability show that repeat experiences of isolation can change the physical structure of the brain.
 Accordingly, strategies such as time-out can have a significant negative impact on children’s rapidly developing brains.

 Time-out does not acknowledge a child’s needs or perspectives.
 When a child acts out, the child is not trying to ruin your day.
 Often, children act in inappropriate ways in attempts to meet entirely appropriate needs.
 A child’s behavior may be a sign of emotional distress.
 Isolating a child who is experiencing emotional distress is the opposite of meeting the child’s needs.

 When young children do not have the tools to communicate their needs, they may resort to hitting, yelling, or overpowering other children.
 When children are sent to time-out for such actions, other children may begin to view them as “bad.”

 Am I bad?